-I am so excited to start sharing day and weekend trip guides to parts of North Carolina that are often overlooked.
-I’v shared my love of eastern NC before here and here, but now I get to truly expose some of the unique aspects of the region.
-I am pleased with the work that eastern NC is doing to attract visitors to the area and I hope to help support the efforts of local governments & businesses by uncovering some of these not-so-hidden gems to you!
+I’ve shared my love of eastern NC before, and I love exposing some of the unique aspects of the region.
+I am thrilled with the work that eastern NC is doing to attract visitors to the area and I hope to help support the efforts of local businesses by sharing some of these hidden gems with you.

-Alright, so first things first.
 Windsor is approximately an hour and 45 minutes from Raleigh, 4 hours from Charlotte, and an hour from Greenville.
-It’s a smooth ride on not so crowded highways once you get out of the major city traffic.
-It’s a great pitstop if you’re heading to the Outer Banks!
+It’s a smooth ride on quiet highways once you get out of the major city traffic.
+It makes a great pitstop if you’re heading to the Outer Banks!

-Once you get back to the town limits, head to the Roanoke-Cashie River Center.
-It’s here that you can learn more about the history of the county and its significance to the development of North Carolina.
+When we got back into town, we headed to the Roanoke-Cashie River Center.
+I learned a lot about the history of Bertie County and its economic impact for North Carolina.
 If you’re a history buff like me, they are currently researching some artifacts found that may be linked to the Lost Colony.
-It’s also here where you can rent kayaks and canoes to take out on the Cashie River.
+There are also kayaks and canoes for rent on the Cashie River.
 On Saturdays, you can take a free boat ride from 10-11AM.
 There’s also a section of the river that has a nice, shaded walkway & a small amphitheatre.

-I’ve posted about these sweet little treehouses here before, but these are getting a lot of press.
-The Treehouse Guys from DIY Network built these treehouses for the town of Windsor as an addition to an existing campground.
+The Treehouse Guys from DIY Network built the Cashie River Tree Houses for the town of Windsor as an addition to an existing campground.
 These two houses are right on the water, and the town will build a few more.
 These should be available for rent this fall.
 Bonus, there is a boat ramp right beside the walkway to these little treehouses.
 It’d be the perfect spot for kayaking or canoeing.
 I love the common communal spaces in between the tree houses, and each individual tree house comes with a queen bed platform and a sleeping loft.
 They’re a steal at $60 a night!

-Our final stop on our tour was at Bertie Peanuts to take home some samples to DG & my mom.
+Our final stop on our tour was at Bertie Peanuts to take home some samples to David & my mom.
 These peanuts are pretty darn famous across North Carolina.
-They’re sold at a lot of local businesses in Raleigh and make great gifts.
-They start preparing for their Christmas orders in August.
+They’re sold at a lot of local businesses in Raleigh and make great gifts; they start preparing for their Christmas orders in August.
 I’d recommend popping in for a container before heading back home so you’ll have something to snack on in the car.
 My favorite are the Sans Souchi Smokey.

 It’s worth one last drive through town to check out the architecture of some of the houses, like this one.

-If you decide to spend the night and don’t want to camp, there is a cute little bed and breakfast hidden by the prettiest crepe myrtles & is in walking distance to the quaint downtown area & the Roanoke-Cashie River Center.
+If you decide to spend the night and don’t want to camp in the tree houses, there is a cute little bed and breakfast hidden by the prettiest crepe myrtles & is in walking distance to the quaint downtown area & the Roanoke-Cashie River Center.

 Special Thanks to my dad for (willingly) planning, photographing, and driving around with me.